Computer science student gains practical experience with Google internship

 Shamoon believes his grades made his application stand out to Google.
-In the interview, which was conducted over Google Hangouts, Shamoon recalls that his programing knowledge was the most helpful.
+In the interview, which was conducted over Google Hangouts, Shamoon recalls that his programming knowledge was the most helpful.

-“In my interview they asked me questions (about concepts) I had learned in Computer Programing 2 the week before,” said Shamoon.
+“In my interview, they asked me questions (about concepts) I had learned in Computer Programming 2 the week before,” said Shamoon.

 Shamoon plans to use the experience from both internships to parlay him into a career at Google or another high-tech company after graduation.